 Starting in Chocolatey Central Management v0.6.2, the Chocolatey Central Management Service package will attempt to select an appropriate certificate during installation, and store the thumbprint in the appsettings.json file.
 You can also specify the thumbprint for the certificate to use as the /CertificateThumbprint package parameter during installation or upgrade.

-If you need to change the certificate you're using after installation, you can modify the entry in the appsettings.json file for the Chocolatey Central Management service, shown below.
+If you need to change the certificate you’re using after installation, you can modify the entry in the appsettings.json file for the Chocolatey Central Management service.
+Below is a sample of what the appsettings.json file looks like by default as of Chocolatey Central Management v0.13.0.

 {